-Miss Bertle Berlin, One of Denver Singers, Ill With Cold.

-Gov. J. C. Cutler, who presided, the

-program being opened with an address

-rom ex-Gov. Arthur L. Thomas, president of the Cambrian association, who

-was well received.
-Mr. Thomas said in

-Miss Bertle Berlin, a soloist with the Denver singers who will compete at the coming Elsteddfod, was confined to her room this morning at the Kenyon because of a severe cold, and it is ques-tionable whether she will be able to sing at the coming meet.
+Miss Bertie Berlin, One of Denver Singers, Ill With Cold.
+Miss Bertie Berlin, a soloist with the Denver singers who will compete at the coming Elsteddfod, was confined to her room this morning at the Kenyon because of a severe cold, and it is ques-tionable whether she will be able to sing at the coming meet.
 Miss Berlin sings in Denver at St. Leo's church, and is one of the main supports of the Den-ver chorus.
-She expressed herself this ver chorus.
 She expressed herself this morning to the effect that the Denver morning to the effect that the Denver company were being entertained splen-didly and that in every way they are delighted with Salt Lake hospitality.
-"This chorus," said she, "represents the pick of Denver's best singers, and we are going to do our best, not for the prize alone but for the honor of deprize alone, but for the honor of de-feating Salt Lake, which we have been told does the strongest chorus work in the west.
-Whatever the result, we have fully made up our minds to be satisfied with the justice of the decision as we have complete confidence in the non-interestedness of the judge."
+"This chorus." said she. "represents the pick of Denver's best singers, and we are going to do our best, not for the prize alone, but for the honor of de-feating Salt Lake, which we have been told does the strongest chorus work in told does the strongest chorus work in the west.
+Whatever the result, we have fully made up our minds to be satisfied with the justice of the decision, as COLONIZATION AGENCIES.

-COLONIZATION AGENCIES.
+we have complete confidence in the non-interestedness of the judge."
 Oasis Land Company to Open Offices In All Large Cities.

-James J. Chambers, president of the Oasis Land & Irrigation company which recently opened up a large tract of land in Millard county under the Carey act, stated this morning that the sale of lots had not been nearly so great as the company had expected, and that the company intended perfecting its colonization department and establishing colonization agencies at all the principal centers of the west.
-More inquiries are coming into the company's city office now than before the opening and the officials of the company are hopeful that after December the outlook will look brighter The survey for the purpose of profil-ing the cross section work is now completed and the engineers are laying ut laterais.
-Engineer W. B. Albert-on is in charge of the work.
-Campetitive bids will be received for the main canals and laterals with the special requirement that the flume, 450 feet across the Sevier river, and the canal must be constructed up to AMENDMENTS.
+James J. Chambers, president of the Oasis Land & Irrigation company which recently opened up a large tract of land in Millard county under the Carey act, stated this morning that the sale of lots had not been nearly so great as the company had expected. and that the company intended per-fecting its colonization department and establishing colonization agencies and establishing colonization agencies at all the principal centers of the west.
+More inquiries are coming into the company's city office now than before the opening and the officials of the company are hopeful that after Decem-ber the outlook will look brighter.
+The survey for the purpose of profil-ing the cross section work is now completed and the engineers are laying out laterals.
+Engineer W. B. Albert-son is in charge of the work.
+Campetitive bids will be received for the main canals and laterals with the special requirement that the flume, special requirement that the flume.
+450 feet across the Sevier fiver, and the canal must be constructed up to section 34, township 16 south, range 7 west, by or before Jan.
+1, 1909. in the selection of where he shall keep his account?
+"Depositors of a bank are guaran-teed primarily by the character of the assets in which the depositors' money is invested, margined and fortified by the bank's capital and surplus.
+If a banks assets, that is to say its in-vestments, are good, if its credits have been wisely and conservatively extend-ed demositors are amply protected and these will get past the committee.